top of page

 The toy is made from soft, plush fabric so your new puppy can snuggle up and the heartbeat device can be removed.

-Probably the best known dog camera on the market, it's a premium pet specific camera designed to allow you to not only monitor but interact with your dog from afar using an app on your phone.
+⭐️ Furbo 360° - Probably the best known dog camera on the market, it's a premium pet specific camera designed to allow you to not only monitor but interact with your dog from afar using an app on your phone.
+Check out our in-depth review - Furbo 360°

 When the penny finally drops that they won't be picked up or petted when they whimper, puppy will soon begin to sleep through without waking up.
 Once settled you can move the crate out of your bedroom to where you would ideally like your puppy to sleep.

-Whichever method you chose be prepared to get up very early the next day to give your puppy a toilet break before their first breakfast in their new home.
+Whichever method you choose be prepared to get up very early the next day to give your puppy a toilet break before their first breakfast in their new home.